Abhizec123/Budget-Buddy/README.md

 ## ABOUT:

 ```
-So basically, it a Desktop-Based Application, created using the concepts of Core Java and MySQL in
+So basically, it is a Desktop-Based Application, created using the concepts of Core Java and MySQL in
 NetBeans which is capable To keep a record of one's Daily Expenses.
 ```